The Challenges Ahead for Decriminalization of Marijuana in Austin, TX.

 Ever since the legalization of Hemp with the 2018 Farm Bill Act, Travis County representatives have reportedly commented that it’s been difficult for law enforcement to identify the difference between legal hemp flower and marijuana unless it’s tested in a lab.
 Both cannabis plants have similar cannabinoids like CBD in their genetic makeup, although hemp only contains .3% of THC compared to marijuana which can contain 5% to 40% THC depending on the strain.
 Tetrahydrocannabinol, also known as THC, has the ability to get you high, although it could also possibly help consumers with pain severity, depression, insomnia, nausea, and much more.

-On January 23rd, the resolution to deprioritize marijuana possession, Item 59, was passed with 9 votes for approval and zero in opposition.
+On January 23rd, the resolution to decriminalize marijuana possession, Item 59, was passed with 9 votes for approval and zero in opposition.
 The resolution was spearheaded by council members Greg Casar, Mayor Pro Tem Delia Garza, Jimmy Flannigan, and Natasha Harper-Madison.
-The resolution states that it advocates for police to work harder to eliminate the
+The resolution states that it advocates for police to work harder to eliminate the amount of possession charges and fines “to the furthest level under state law” as long as there is no immediate threat to an individual’s safety.
+The council members in favor for Item 59 expressed that this new measure would not fully decriminalize small amounts of marijuana, but would decriminalize enforcement from putting extra time and resources into apprehending low-level possession offenders.

 How has Austin’s Policy for Marijuana Possession Affected Others?